thameenas/chatlingo-ai/README.md

 - **Scheduled Job**: Runs daily at 9:00 AM IST using APScheduler
 - **User Discovery**: Finds all users from the `last_day_number` table
 - **Personalized Content**: Sends the first prompt of each user's current day
-- **WhatsApp Delivery**: Uses Twilio to send messages directly to users
+- **WhatsApp Delivery**: Uses WhatsApp Cloud API to send messages directly to users

 ### Testing Nudges:
 You can manually trigger nudges for testing: